 This art book goes hard in collecting everything you’d want to see from Into the Spider-Verse, from gorgeous backgrounds, a heap of character designs and storyboards for various sequences.
 It also includes commentary from the production team that explains so many of the film’s great design choices.
 If you love animation at all … you probably already have this book.

 IDW’s long running series of Artist Editions, which reprint the original art pages from various comics, are truly great.
-However, they’re both super expensive and the size of a small coffee table, so buying them can be a bit hard to validate at times.
+However, they’re both super expensive and the size of a small coffee table, so your purchase may be hard to validate.

 Thankfully, IDW have been releasing a series of Artisan Editions, which reprint these collections of original comic art at a more manageable price and size.